davidkhala/delphi-fabric/README.md

 2. in another terminal, run `$ ./docker.sh` to clean and restart network

-3. Then come back to previous terminal running testBin.sh
+3. Then come back to previous terminal running testLocal.sh
   run `$ node app/testChannel.js`
   to create-channel and join-channel
 4. `$ node app/testInstall.js` to install chaincode and instantiate chaincode